 • An affordable mortgage product

 We do not always have housing available.
-When housing becomes available, applications will be posted to our website.
+When housing becomes available, applications will be posted here.
 You can also pick up an application from our office or call or email us to request one.
-If you have attended one of our Information Sessions recently, we will email you new applications as they become available.

 Gross household income must be between 50-80% of the Area Median Income.
 Area Median Income guidelines are set by HUD and based on household size (the number of people you plan to have living with you).
 Guidelines are subject to change; Always check the specific income guidelines on the project application as these may be different.

 The term of your SONYMA mortgage product will be 30 years, with a 2% fixed interest rate.
 Your total monthly mortgage payment, any initial maintenance costs, homeowners insurance and property taxes combined will not exceed 33% of your household’s gross monthly income.

 No; however, applications do require a hard pull of your credit report.
 Credit history and monthly debt obligations of the applicant (not the whole household) will be reviewed.
-Further details about credit eligibility will be discussed at the Information Sessions.
+Further details about credit eligibility will be discussed at the appointment after lottery selection.

 Household size – Total Gross Household Income Ranges